hongwe/javascript/一起学网校/L3 Do you like fruit.md

 **Do you like ...?**

-- Do you laike fruit ?
+- Do you like fruit ?
 - Yes, I do. / No, I don't